gablm/feup_esof_biocatcher/README.md

 - Twitter API

-> Original Indications

-Indicate an  initial/tentative list of high-level features - high-level capabilities or desired services of the system that are necessary to deliver benefits to the users.
- - Feature XPTO - a few words to briefly describe the feature
- - Feature ABCD - ...
-...

-Optionally, indicate an initial/tentative list of assumptions that you are doing about the app and dependencies of the app to other systems.
-> end

 ### Elevator Pitch
 Draft a small text to help you quickly introduce and describe your product in a short time (lift travel time ~90 seconds) and a few words (~800 characters), a technique usually known as elevator pitch.